WebMD: Better Information. Better Health.

 • Use limited force and limited repetitions.

-• Stop if unusual pain occurs.
+• Stop if pain occurs.
 Do something else.
 Try again later and if pain recurs, stop that activity for the day.

-Initial treatment includes:
+Initial treatment of tendinosis includes:

 • Avoiding activities that aggravate the problem